JulianAnthonyHaddad/juliananthonyhaddad.github.io/_pages/about.md

 Beyond my dissertation, I’m interested in the global politics of welfare reform, support for left- and right-populist parties, and how economic shocks interact with institutional design to shape democratic outcomes.

 I am also an experienced instructor with a strong record of teaching and mentorship.
-I’ve taught a variety of undergraduate courses—both online and in person—on American politics, comparative politics, media, and political theory, with a focus on inclusive pedagogy and active learning.
+I’ve taught a variety of undergraduate courses both online and in person on American politics, comparative politics, media, and political theory, with a focus on inclusive pedagogy and active learning.

 You can explore my [research](./research.html), view my [CV](files/Julian_Haddad_CV_2025.pdf), or learn more about my [teaching](./teaching.html).